BranchMetrics/android-branch-deep-linking-attribution/README.md

 }

-branch.getShortUrl(dataToInclude, new BranchLinkCreateListener() {
-	@Override
-	public void onLinkCreate(String url) {
-		// show the link to the user or share it immediately }
-});

-// or
-// get a url with a tag for analytics in the dashboard
+// associate a url with a tag for analytics in the dashboard
 // example tag could be "fb", "email", "twitter"

-branch.getShortUrl("twitter", new BranchLinkCreateListener() {
-	@Override
-	public void onLinkCreate(String url) {
-		// show the link to the user or share it immediately }
-});

-// or
+Branch branch = Branch.getInstance();
 branch.getShortUrl("twitter", dataToInclude, new BranchLinkCreateListener() {
 	@Override
 	public void onLinkCreate(String url) {